rugbyprof/5143-OperatingSystems/Assignments/04-Shell_Assignment.md

 - Create a folder called `YO-Shell.v.1` in your home directory.
 - Create a file called `parser.py` inside this folder.
 - Place all necessary code in `parser.py` to fulfill the requirements.
+- Push your code to your github repository.
+- If in a group, all members need to have the code in thier repository.
+- I won't grade projects that are not both on the server, and github.
 -  ...